ezbc/ezbc.github.io/_posts/brewing/2015-09-09-herbal-kombucha.md

 ## New Batch

-For now I brewed a batch with about 40% black tea and 60% herbal.
+I immediately contradicted myself.
+I brewed a batch with about 40% black tea and 60% herbal.

 ### Execution